-HELMUT SEIFERT Principal Professional Staff, JHU Applied Physics Laboratory
+UDAY J. SHANKAR Principal Professional Staff JHU Applied Physics Laboratory

-STEPHEN A. SHINN Deputy Director, Flight Projects, NASA Goddard Space Flight Center
+STEPHEN A. SHINN Deputy Director, Flight Projects NASA Goddard Space Flight Center

-Applicants must meet the general requirements for admission to graduate study, as outlined in the Admission Requirements section on page 5.
+Applicants must meet the general requirements for admission to graduate study, as outlined in the Admission Requirements section on page 4.
 The applicant's prior education must include an undergraduate degree in a technical discipline.
-In addition to this requirement, a minimum of two years of relevant full-time work experience in the field and a detailed work résumé and transcripts from all college studies must be submitted.
+In addition to this requirement, a minimum of two years of relevant full-time work experience in the field are required, and a detailed work résumé and transcripts from all college studies must be submitted.
 Applicants typically have earned a grade point average of at least 3.0 on a 4.0 scale (B or above) in the latter half of their undergraduate studies.
 When reviewing an application, the candidate's academic and professional background will be considered.
+As part of the admission process, the chair or the program coordinators may interview students in order to clarify points on their resumes or on previous courses taken.
+This is to better understand what experience they have had in preparing projects or team assignments.